 In 1964 we moved to Hollywood and I joined a garage band, Raga and the Talas.
 We released a single, “My Group and Me” on legendary Liberty Records.
 Produced by Jackie DeShannon, her family was originally from Kentucky and I was exposed to the music of Lefty Frizzle, Hank Williams, Bob Wills, Loretta Lynn, Patsy Cline, Willie Nelson and so many others.

 In the mid ’70s I returned to school and received a master’s degree in Music Composition from USC.
 I wrote an opera as my thesis.
-Songs that I had written with Jackie were eventually recorded by various artists including Elton John drummer, Nigel Olson, Kelly Garrett and Jackie herself.
+Songs that I had written were recorded by various artists including Elton John drummer, Nigel Olson, Kelly Garrett and Jackie herself.

-Fresh out of school I formed Raw Meat, a Zappa-ish band, with my buddy PR Paul, who was on the television show Fame at the time.
+I formed Raw Meat, a Zappa-ish band, with my buddy PR Paul, who was on the television show Fame at the time.
 We were the principal writers of the songs and had a cello player in that band which was unique at the time.
-We played hundreds of shows in the LA scene.

 Earl Brown, who played Dan Dority on the HBO show Deadwood invited me to join a band he was assembling – Sacred Cowboys.
 It was the perfect fit, giving me a new platform to write and perform with great musicians.
 He coincidently is also from Kentucky and our material is Americana.
 All of my history had come full circle.